Too many leads, not enough time?

 ~Andrew Wielandt, DP Wealth Advisory

-Solving the lead quality challenge
+Solving the leads quality challenge

 Referrals are warm by nature, but not every referral is ideal.
 The first thing a client will do when they are given your name is search for your website.
 If they see a compelling, client-focused site, the experience builds confidence and encourages action.
 They turn from warm to hot leads.